Table of Contents

 Let’s learn how to create a WordPress website.

 The process is technical, yet it helps you finish the job without learning how to code.
-However, if you don’t know how to proceed, it would be good if you contact WordPress specialists.
+However, if you don’t know how to proceed, it would be good if you contact our WordPress specialists for a secure, fixed-price installation.
+In this article, we’ll learn the following key points:

 In this article, we’ll learn the following key points: